Magisk Module WebsiteTelegram

 Why Use ADB Fastboot as a Magisk Module?

 Integrating ADB Fastboot into Magisk as a module makes it easier to manage these tools directly from your device.
-This setup can be incredibly convenient, allowing you to perform advanced operations without needing a computer every time.
+Working with this setup is a game-changer - no more constant trips to the computer, just streamlined workflow and Getting.
+Things.
+I’m calling it a wrap, the task is complete.

 Setting Up ADB Fastboot on Your Android Device